 - 2015-2016 Measuring the Impact of Physical Rehabilitation Project in Myanmar [Report]

-Islay represents ICED at the UNICEF Expert Group on Child Disability Measurement and the World Bank/CDC Washington Group on Disability Statistics.
-She has written several disability analysis blogs on SciDev.net and cbm.org (measuring disability article).
+I represent ICED at the UNICEF Expert Group on Child Disability Measurement and the World Bank/CDC Washington Group on Disability Statistics.
+I have written several disability analysis blogs on SciDev.net and cbm.org (measuring disability article).

-Islay has recently completed a Staff PhD based on her work on disability measurement - in particular the relationship between clinical impairment screening and reported activity limitations in population-based surveys.
+In 2018, I completed a Staff PhD based on mywork on disability measurement - in particular the relationship between clinical impairment screening and reported activity limitations in population-based surveys.